timmy0519/Duel-/Readme.md

 # Duel!

-The original file would be pretty big.
+The original file would be pretty huge(600MB).

-You can download the whold project here: https://drive.google.com/drive/folders/1xFWrp96fMyeQ-mUsdGIquDf0ldRqSbd9
+You can download the whole project here: https://drive.google.com/drive/folders/1xFWrp96fMyeQ-mUsdGIquDf0ldRqSbd9

 Click on the d.exe to play!